These are the best restaurant terraces in London

 When the sun shines in London, these are the al-fresco oases to know

-- Words: Aobh O'Brien-Moody
+- Words by: Aobh O'Brien-Moody

 After what felt like the longest ever winter, Londoners are finally being rewarded for their patience with blue skies and warm weather.
 To celebrate, we’re trading basement bars and cosy pubs for sun-soaked terraces that epitomise the art of al-fresco.
 From urban hideaways to breezy riverside destinations, these are the best outdoor restaurant terraces in London.